 You have arrived at the online companion to KHJ Los Angeles: Boss Radio Forever — 1960s Rock and Roll Radio History written by Woody Goulart (updated October 2021) available exclusively from Amazon in digital format as a Kindle eBook.
-If you would like to write and post a review of this Los Angeles rock and roll radio history book, download a review copy here.
+If you would like to write and post a review of this Los Angeles rock and roll radio history book, download a review copy here at no cost to you.

 Is Hollywood Real?